-It provides basic demographic and contact information, as well as key wealth and giving scores – namely the Wealth Scores (Net Worth; Total Assets; Cash on Hand; Estimated Annual Donations) and Gift Capacity.
-Please note that the profile’s most critical score, the P2G, is not a part of the Summary and instead remains frozen at the top of the profile, regardless of what section you are in.
+It provides basic demographic and contact information, as well as key wealth and giving scores – namely the Wealth Ratings (Net Worth; Total Assets; Cash on Hand; Estimated Annual Donations) and Gift Capacity.
+Please note that the profile’s most critical scores, the P2G and Wealth Score, are not a part of the Summary and instead remain frozen at the top of the profile, regardless of what section you are in.

 There are however sections for Contact and Demographics, Biography, Wealth, Giving, Real Estate, Career History, Other Address Data, and Holdings if we have it.
 Keep in mind that the Charitable Donations, FEC Contributions, and SSDI Death Index data may or may not apply to your person; we don’t have enough information to be sure.